 Psychological and Therapeutic Implications

-While differing perspectives highlight the complexity of the free will debate, in a therapy space, individuals can be helped to achieve an awareness and understanding of possible determinants of their behaviour.
+While differing perspectives highlight the complexity of the free will debate, in a therapy space, individuals can be helped to achieve an awareness and understanding of possible factors that affect their behaviour.
 This can be especially useful if the behaviours in question are problematic.
 Exploring environmental influences and predispositions due to family - whether genetic or upbringing can help individuals get a better understanding of previously unconscious motivations.
-Approaches such as Acceptance and Commitment Therapy (ACT) also emphasise accepting current thoughts and feelings and committing to actions aligned with authentic personal values, rather than immediately attempting to control what is deemed unacceptable without sufficient understanding and self-compassion.
+Approaches like Acceptance and Commitment Therapy (ACT) emphasise accepting current thoughts and feelings, and committing to actions aligned with authentic personal values, rather than immediately attempting to control what is deemed unacceptable without sufficient understanding and self-compassion.

 In therapy, as in life, the belief in the possibility of change and growth can play a major part in psychological well-being.
 Even if our choices are influenced by unconscious processes, psychotherapy can help with expanding our self-awareness.
-Reclaiming our personal narrative in the therapy room amidst challenges that we face in life can help us navigate our unique experience, integrating any difficulties arising from our history with understanding and compassion.
+When you understand the forces that shape your reactions - your upbringing, biological factors, your environment - you can start seeing the 'why' behind the 'what'.
+We can then start to feel we are capable of navigating our unique experience, integrating any difficulties arising from our history with understanding and compassion.